Erik-Donath/Sodium/README.md

 - Use `make clean` before rebuilding after major changes
 - Test in both debug and release modes
 - Keep backup of working versions before major refactoring
-- Use GDB for step-by-step debugging of kernel issues

 ### Getting Help